 Robinson is an unusual first name for men but a very prominent surname for both adults and children (#27 out of 150436, Top 1%).
 (2000 U.S. Demographics)

-Shown below is a comparison of the history of the boy name Robinson and associated names.
-The only other prominent alternative form of Robinson is Robert (#61 the previous year).
-These relations of Robinson were popular with parents 84 years ago (usage of 5.6%) and are now significantly less widespread (usage 0.3%, ▼94%), with the version Robert becoming less fashionable.
+Which version is better?with its variant forms and related boy names.
+Shown below is a study of the history of the boy name Robinson and associated names.
+The only other prominent alternative form of Robinson is Robert (#63 the previous year).
+These relations of Robinson were popular with parents 85 years ago (usage of 5.6%) and are now significantly less widespread (usage 0.3%, ▼94%), with the version Robert becoming less fashionable.